nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Warnings**:
-- A spacing between `delete` and `-d` is compulsory
+- At least one space is needed between `delete` and `-d`.
-- Spacing between `-d` and `INDEX` is not compulsory
+- Spacing between `-d` and `INDEX` is not compulsory.
-- Only one delivery at the specified `INDEX` can be deleted at a time
+- Only one delivery at the specified `INDEX` can be deleted at a time.
-  - `delete -d 1 3 5` is not allowed
+  - `delete -d 1 3 5` is not allowed.

 </box>

 Examples:
-* `list` followed by `delete -d 2` deletes the 2nd delivery in the address book.
+- `delete -d 2`
-* `find -d pro/ bread` followed by `delete -d 1` deletes the 1st delivery in the results of the `find` command.
+- `find -d pro/ bread` followed by `delete -d 1` deletes the 1st delivery in the results of the `find` command.

+Expected output:
+- Delivery at index 2 of the displayed list will be deleted, assuming there are at least 2 deliveries in the displayed list.
+Otherwise, an error message will be shown.
+- Delivery at index 1 of the displayed list will be deleted, assuming there is at least 1 delivery in the displayed list after the find command is executed.
+Otherwise, an error message will be shown.

 #### Here's how it would look like in the app:
 ![delete delivery command](images/deleteDeliveryCommand.png)